Fziliotti/CalculadoraView/README.md

 # Vue Calculator
 Just a simple project to trainning Vue lib, the functions are based in a pullRequest in project of https://github.com/codyseibert/vue-calculator

+I have used CSS GridLayout to design the component.

 ## Instalation
 ### With npm:
 ```